The robots are coming for your job… if you’re a dolphin

 Read more about robots and AI:

-Dr Kate Darling is a Research Specialist at the MIT Media Lab and author of The New Breed.
+Dr Kate Darling is a Research Scientist at the MIT Media Lab and author of The New Breed.
 Her interest is in how technology intersects with society.